 Some of the negative effects that we may experience are:

-It is grief work because it means letting go of the false identities we have been living out of as well as coming to the realisation that we cannot change mother into the mother we long for.
+It is grief work because it means letting go of the false identities we have been living out of as well as coming to the realisation that we cannot change mother into the kind of mother we long for.
 It means accepting mother as she is.
 It means growing up and (re) mothering ourselves in a loving and nurturing way.
-In Jungian psychology, it means getting in touch with – and owning – our feminine aspects of the soul/psyche.
+In Jungian psychology, it means getting in touch with – and owning – the feminine aspects of the soul/psyche.

 Many women have an extremely complex relationship with mother.
 It is not uncommon however, for the relationship to breakdown, heal and transform overtime.